DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ![Ingress details](images/ingress_details.png)

-#### d.
-Create a Backend Configuration for the Decision Center Service
+#### Create a Backend Configuration for the Decision Center Service

 Sticky session is needed for Decision Center.
 The browser contains a cookie which identifies the user session that is linked to a unique container.
 The ODM on Kubernetes Helm chart has a [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity.
 Unfortunately, GKE does not use it automatically.